• Skip to primary navigation

 • 400 ml Coconut milk

-• 1 tbsp Tamarind use lime juice as a substitute
+• 1 tablespoon Tamarind use lime juice as a substitute

-• 2 tbsp Vegan Fish Sauce use soy sauce as a substitute
+• 2 tablespoon Vegan Fish Sauce use soy sauce as a substitute

 Instructions